Wonder

 Learn more at The Rosalind Franklin Society

-Jane Goodall & Mr. H: Hope and Inspiration
+Jane Goodall & Mr. H: Hope & Inspiration

 Jane Goodall, the world-renowned primatologist and conservationist, has spent her life studying chimpanzees and advocating for the protection of wildlife.
 Meet one of her constant companions, a stuffed monkey named Mr. H.